Is “One Man Ministry” Scriptural?

 3) It dampens the liberty of the Spirit (1 Cor 14:29-30)

 Liberty has been replaced by clerical liturgy.
 There is little or no room for a ‘lay’ member to bring a message from the word as led by the Holy Spirit.

 The clerical system naturally leads to a lack of involvement by ‘the laity’, which fosters a neglect of their responsibilities in witnessing and Bible study.
 Men who should long ago have become teachers remain stuck at the milk stage (Heb 5:12).

 5) It leads more easily to heresy

-If the one man who monopolizes the church falls into false teaching, the whole church may be led astray with relative ease.
-Furthermore, if a Bible College becomes heretical, it can lead a whole denomination astray within a generation.
+If the one man who monopolises the church falls into false teaching, the whole church may be led astray with relative ease.
+If a Bible College becomes heretical, it can lead a whole denomination astray within a generation.